Skoda Elroq new car review

 Summary

-Ideally, the Elroq is the EV Skoda would have launched its electric vehicle offensive with back in 2020.
-Today, it's the car that was originally envisaged to replace the combustion Karoq SUV, but won't do for some time while so many of us remain wedded to fossil fuel.
+Ideally, the Elroq is the EV Skoda would have used to launch its electric vehicle offensive back in 2020.
+Today, it's the car that was originally envisaged to replace the combustion Karoq SUV, but now won't do for some time while so many of us remain wedded to fossil fuel.

 When the larger Enyaq was first launched, it had a very affordable entry-level price that rapidly went northwards.
-Let's hope that doesn't happen again here because, in its entry-level forms at least, the Elroq really does seem very good value indeed against rivals that aren't as spacious inside.
+Let's hope that doesn't happen again here because, in its entry-level forms at least, the Elroq really does seem very good value indeed against rivals that often aren't as spacious inside.
 It also looks quite sharp and appears competitive on range.
-As a result, in this segment you'd have to seriously consider it.

 + More